DEVELOPMENT TOOLS

 # 1. Installs Composer dependencies

-# 4. Cleans up development files
+# 3. Cleans up unnecessary files

-# 5. Warms up Shopware cache
+# 4. Warms up Shopware cache

 Deployment optimizations